vladi-rh/rhoai-platform-foundation-bootcamp-instructions/README.md

-# Red Hat OpenShift AI (RHOAI) Accelerator Boot Camp
+# Red Hat OpenShift Artificial Intelligence (RHOAI) - Platform Foundation Bootcamp

-This repository contains the source code for the instructions used by the Red Hat OpenShift AI Accelerator project boot camp.
+This repository contains the source code for the instructions used by the RHOAI Platform Foundation Bootcamp.

 To view the static version of the instructions, please use this URL: